andyjud/awesome/README.md

 ### Set Up
 1. Create folder and open up with your preferred IDE (eg. VS Code)
 2. Download Github Desktop and connect to your Github account
-3. Clone repository with Github Desktop, choose the correct path to your folder
+3. Clone repository using Github Desktop (choose the correct path to your folder)
 4. Duplicate staticfiles folder and rename it "static"
 5. Get the .env file and save it into the a_core folder